shleen/aides-memoire/UX.md

     - remember user preference

 ## 2. Analyse
 So you've done your research.
 Now, make sense of it.
-Some common methods include forming **personas** & conjuring **user journeys**.

-A persona is a fictional character constructed from the data collected from user research.
-The goal is typically to construct a representation of the project's target audience.
-This method is great for keeping UX designers focused on designing for the target users during the design process.

-With your newly constructed persona, a user journey can be then conjured.
-This is, essentially, a *Day in the Life* that catalogues the daily activities of The Persona.
-User journeys can include an assorted mix of media- graphics, animations, what have you.
-User journeys, in comparison to personas, are able to provide more structure.

 In this phase of the UXD lifecycle, we look at two aspects of content analysis.

 ### Content Strategy
 The planning, creation, & delivery of ..content.
 This includes tasks like filtering the relevant, useful content & structuring this content to provide the best possible user experience.